MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 Contoso will move VMs to WVD in Azure using the lakeside assessment tool and Azure Migrate.

-- As a first step, Contoso runs the assessment tool against their on-premises rds infrastructure to establish the scale of the WVD deploy in Azure.
+- As a first step, Contoso runs the assessment tool against their on-premises RDS infrastructure to establish the scale of the WVD deploy in Azure.
 - Migrate to WVD: Windows 10 multi-session or persistent virtual machines.
 - Optimize the WVD multi-session scaling up and down as needed to manage costs.
 - Virtualize applications and assign users as needed to continue to secure and manage the WVD environment.